Indoor Begonias : cultivation and care

 How to propagate?

-• Plant the leaf sections or the petiole in a light mix of compost and sand, vein side down.
-Keep the substrate slightly moist and place under a cloche or transparent plastic bag to maintain constant humidity.
+- Plant the leaf sections or the petiole in a light mix of compost and sand, with the vein side down.
+Keep the substrate slightly moist and place it under a cloche or a transparent plastic bag to maintain constant humidity.

-• Roots and new seedlings will appear within a few weeks.
+- Roots and new seedlings will appear in a few weeks.

 tuberous begonia

-Flowering begonias, such as Begonia eliator or Begonia semperflorens, are mainly propagated by stem cuttings or sowing, depending on the variety.
+Flowering begonias, such as Begonia eliator or Begonia semperflorens, are mainly propagated by stem propagation by cuttings or sowing, depending on the variety.

 When to propagate?

-Flowering begonias are best propagated in spring or summer, when they are in active growth.
+Propagation of flowering begonias is ideally done in spring or summer, when they are in their active growth phase.

 How to propagate?

-• Plant the stem in a light, moist substrate (mix of compost and sand or perlite).
+- Plant the stem in a light and moist substrate (a mix of compost and sand or perlite).

 Tips for successful propagation

-• Provide your cuttings or seedlings with soft light and constant humidity, but avoid overwatering, which can cause rot.
+- Provide your cuttings or seedlings with soft light and constant humidity, but avoid overwatering, which could cause rot.

-• Be patient: some varieties, especially those propagated by sowing or leaf cuttings, take time to develop new roots or seedlings.
+- Be patient: some varieties, especially those propagated by sowing or leaf propagation by cuttings, take time to develop new roots or seedlings.

 How to showcase your begonias?